-How to Avoid the Top 5 Brand Strategy Mistakes
+Our Top 5 Brand Strategy Tips

-Mistake 1: Not Documenting Your Brand Strategy
+1) Document Your Brand Strategy

 Even if you’ve put a lot of thought into it, if your brand strategy only exists in the ether, it is essentially useless.
 (Same goes for content strategy and, well, any strategy.)
 Without a hard-copy strategy, your team can’t work effectively, make the right decisions, or track their success.